 With the variety of diseases, treatments and ongoing studies that exist, there is also a variety of people working together—this, of course, also means a variety of work environments, including (but not limited to):

 If you have obtained or are pursuing an undergraduate degree in a field relating to biology, physics or mathematics, you have already taken the first step toward a career in clinical research.
 Depending on which area of clinical research you want to specialize in, you may then go on to pursue a master’s degree, and an M.D. or Ph.D.
-Keep in mind that it is important to have a strong academic record throughout your studies, as many programs are quite competitive.
+Keep in mind that it is important to have a strong academic record throughout your studies.
+Many programs are quite competitive.

-Licensure may be required depending on your specialization.
-If performing medical procedures on human volunteers, a medical license is required.
+Licensure may be requirements depending on your specialization.
+If performing medical procedures on human volunteers, a medical license is a requirement.

 “There are a number of things that appealed to me as a CRA (Clinical Research Associate),” writes a DOCS member with said job title.
 “I liked the flexibility—you can work from a number of different locations… I enjoy working from home when I can.”
 Clinical researchers may also work in hospitals and medical labs; they may also travel frequently for their work.